JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_4/Nask_Fragments_13.md

 In Sls.
 XII, 3, it is said that ‘in the Spend _it_ is revealed that a fire, when they shall make it quite clean from its chilled charcoal, _has_ as much comfort as a man whose clothing they shall make clean.’

 In Sls.
-XII, 15, it is said that 'in the Spend and Nihâ<i>d</i>ûm the high-priests _have_ taught that the duty and good works which a son performs become as much the father's as though they had been done by his own hand.'
+XII, 15, it is said that ‘in the Spend and Nihâ<i>d</i>ûm the high-priests _have_ taught that the duty and good works which a son performs become as much the father's as though they had been done by his own hand.’

 <figure class="table chapter-navigator">
   <table>